sysarmy/nerdearla-mcp/README.md

 # Nerdearla MCP Server

+🚀 **Live Server**: The server is running at https://mcp.nerdear.la/mcp

 An MCP (Model Context Protocol) server that provides information about Nerdearla events, speakers, and sessions.
 Built with FastMCP and supports streamable HTTP in stateless mode with JSON responses.

+## Quick Start - Add to VS Code Copilot

+To use this MCP server with VS Code Copilot:

+1. Open the command palette in VS Code (`Cmd+Shift+P` / `Ctrl+Shift+P`)
+2. Type "MCP: Add Server" and select it
+3. Select "HTTP" as the server type
+4. Enter the server URL: `https://mcp.nerdear.la/mcp`
+5. Give it a name, any name is fine
+6. Select if you want to save it in your user or workspace settings

+You can now ask Copilot about Nerdearla events, speakers, and sessions!

+## Quick Start - Add to your favourite Agent/IDE

+Most Agents/IDEs support MCP servers out of the box.
+Check your documentation for instructions on how to add a new server.

 ## Installation